Start installing PE in a Windows environment

 Before getting started, review this checklist to make sure you're ready to install PE.

-Be aware that you'll need to work as the
+Be aware that you must work as the

 rootuser on the command line throughout the installation process.